seijihosokawa/portfolio-tracker2/README.md

-# A Finance Portfolio tracking webapp using Vue.js and Tailwind.css.
+# A Finance Portfolio tracking web app using Vue.js and Tailwind.css.